High Sierra Trail Day 1 – Crescent Meadow to Bearpaw Meadow (11.4 miles)

 - There were plenty of bear lockers so you don’t necessarily need a bear can here.

-- There were pit toilets, but they were in really, really rough shape and had swarms of bees standing guard.
+- There were multiple pit toilets, but they were in really, really rough shape and had swarms of bees standing guard.

 Make sure to get over to the Bearpaw High Sierra Camp to shoot sunrise or sunset.
 I was to tired to head over and I completely regret it…